audaciaconsulting/Audacia.ExceptionHandling/README.md

 ```

 If you don't pass an action for logging a specific type of `Exception`, it will revert back to the default logging that was setup.

+# Contributing
+We welcome contributions!
+Please feel free to check our Contribution Guidlines  for feature requests, issue reporting and guidelines.